Trust Central Team

 Saima Bari – Central Team Administrator

-Saima is the Administrator for the Trust.
+Saima is one of the Administrators for the Trust.
 She has over 20 years’ experience, working within administration roles.
 Saima worked for the NHS for 20 years then joined the trust in September 2023 at Laneshaw Bridge Primary school in the school office where her children attended school.
 This was her first role working within the education sector and she quickly moved onto the Trust as the Central Team Administrator to help with in year admissions, Policy Management and other administration duties.

 Saima hopes to further develop herself and gain experience in HR and Payroll to further support staff within the Central Team.